ConsenSysMesh/live-libs/README.md

 * Store `msg.sender` when lib is registered
 * Test whether libraries can `selfdestruct`
+* Provide support for more networks (such as the ConsenSys testnet)
 * Updating morden with live data
+* Investigate pudding
 * Extract environment migrator into its own repo /via @tcoulter
 * Consider the tradeoffs of allowing for library upgrades, or whether we should have versions (or both)
 * Consider shelling out to `solc` on the command line, generate the abstract libs on the file system, providing the path like [this](https://solidity.readthedocs.io/en/latest/layout-of-source-files.html#use-in-actual-compilers).